 The CSL consists of a set within a 2.9-acre portion of Phipps’ 15-acre campus.
 Topography functions as the site’s organizing feature, with a series of buildings, outdoor classrooms, terraces, natural features, and parking that visually and functionally cascade down the hillside.
 The site’s steep terrain is made navigable and ADA-compliant through a gently meandering pathway that connects the main building’s lush green roof to the CSL entry plaza.
 Along this path, visitors may observe over 150 species of eco-regionally appropriate native plants–from open meadows and oak woodlands, to water’s edge and wetland plantings–that showcase a range of distinct plant communities, strategically placed within the topography to highlight natural environmental adaptations.

-The CSL building and site functions as net-positive water, with all rainfall and sanitary waste treated on site, through soil- and vegetation-based systems, including green roofs, rain gardens, bioswales, a lagoon, pervious asphalt, and high-performance native landscapes.
-All of the CSL building wastewater is treated on site using integrated settling tanks, constructed wetlands, and sand and UV filters prior to reuse as flush water within the building’s restrooms.
+The CSL building and site functions as net-positive water, with all rainfall and sanitary waste treated on-site, through soil- and vegetation-based systems, including green roofs, rain gardens, bioswales, a lagoon, pervious asphalt, and high-performance native landscapes.
+All CSL building wastewater is treated on-site using integrated settling tanks, constructed wetlands, and sand and UV filters before reuse as flush water within the building’s restrooms.
 Excess, treated sanitary water is used for site landscape irrigation, thus maximizing the reuse of all the water within the project site and reconnecting the hydrological cycle.